OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:39

-Ner fathered Kish, and Kish fathered Saul;
+Ner was the progenitor of Kish, and Kish was the progenitor of Saul;

-> Saul fathered Jonathan, Malchi-shua, Abinadab, and Eshbaal.
+> Saul was the progenitor of Jonathan, Malchi-shua, Abinadab, and Eshbaal.

 ---

 ## 1 Chronicles 9:40

-The son of Jonathan was Merib-baal,
+Jonathan's son was Merib-baal,

-> and Merib-baal fathered Micah.
+> and Merib-baal was the progenitor of Micah.

 ---

 ## 1 Chronicles 9:41

-The sons of Micah were:
+Micah's sons included:

 > Pithon, Melech, Tahrea, and Ahaz.